 When you’re not using the device, simply press the button and the top end slides up and sits flush with the rest of the body.
 This will slide the glass piece into the vape, and keep it safe while you travel with your vape.

-Also, when it comes to safe transportation of your device, the manufacturers of the ArGo have thoughtfully provided a silicon seal, a kind of protective rubberized cap for the glass tube.
+Also, when it comes to the safe transportation of your device, the manufacturers of the ArGo have thoughtfully provided a silicon seal, a kind of protective rubberized cap for the glass tube.
 The cap allows you to pack the stem before you travel, and keep the product from falling out.

 Nonetheless, like many users, I feel like the cap idea could have been interpreted and designed a different way.
 Although it works smoothly and without drag, assemblies like these tend to lose their potential over a period of time, and the pieces tend to be too easy to misplace.